Plaenkler/DDNS-Updater/SECURITY.md

 ## Supported Versions

 I am dedicated to ensure the security of DDNS Updater.
 To achieve this, I follow the Calendar Versioning (CalVer) scheme, where revisions are in the format "yy/week of year/revision".
 I will only support the latest revision of each of the last three calendar weeks.
+Explanatory diagram:

 | Version      | Supported          |
 | ------------ | ------------------ |